Dre Campbell Farm

 Takeaway

 The above are examples of plant nutrient deficiencies and how to fix them at home.
-Have your soil tested, and monitor the pH and water appropriately.
+Have your soil tested and monitor pH and water levels appropriately.

-Also, remember to follow the directions on organic fertilizers and amendments to be sure you’re applying the right amounts.
+Also, remember to follow the directions for organic fertilizers.
+This way, you’ll apply the right amounts.

 Additionally, if you’re unsure about your crops’ problems, you can ask your local gardening center for help.